-Although many people may simply assume that a truck accident is like any other car accident, truck accidents are often more complicated than crashes involving passenger vehicles.
+Although many people may simply assume that a truck accident is like any other car accident, truck accidents are often more complicated than crashes involving passenger vehicles, pedestrians, or motorcycles.
 This is due to several factors.

-First, the sheer size of tractor trailers, big rigs, and other large trucks means that injuries involving these vehicles are likely to be much more severe.
+First, the sheer size of tractor-trailers, big rigs, and other large trucks mean that injuries involving these vehicles are likely to be much more severe.
 Many accident victims suffer traumatic brain injuries, spinal cord injuries, traumatic amputation, and other catastrophic injuries that require a lifetime of treatment.
 This means that victims will need to recover significant compensation to account for their losses after a truck accident.

-Evidence We May Use in a Big Rig Accident Case
+Evidence We May Use in a Semi-Truck Accident Case

 - Accident scene photographs – Photographs can capture the position of vehicles after the accident, damage to the vehicles, skid marks on the road, road marking and traffic controls, and weather, lighting, and road conditions.

 - Vehicle damage/repair reports – These reports will describe in detail how the vehicles in the accident were damaged.